hamidriaz1998/BackendProjects/github-activity/README.md

 ## Installation

-1. Clone the repository.
+1. Get the code:

+    - See the [main repository README](../README.md) for instructions on cloning either the entire repository or just this project using sparse checkout.

-2. Navigate to the `github-activity` directory.
+2. Navigate to the `github-activity` directory (if you cloned the entire repository).
 3. Run `go mod tidy` to download dependencies.